CKGM: Current programming

 CKGM airs local shows on weekdays, with TSN Radio programming heard evenings and weekends, and ESPN Radio programming late nights.
-Local shows include Melnick in the Afternoon with Mitch Melnick, Campbell vs Gallo with Sean Campbell and Mitch Gallo from 10am-2pm.
-The Morning Show with Conor McKenna and Shaun Starr, and The Weekend Game Plan with Matthew Ross & Dave Trentadue.
+Local shows include Melnick in the Afternoon with Mitch Melnick and Jon Still, Campbell vs Gallo with Sean Campbell and Mitch Gallo from 10am-2pm.
+The Morning Show with Conor McKenna and Shaun Starr, and The Starters with Simon Tsalikis & Joey Alfieri.
 These shows mainly focus on Montreal Canadiens analysis, especially during hockey season, but also address all the major sports in North America.

 CKGM is the English-language flagship station for the Canadiens, with lengthy pre and post-game coverage for each game.
-TSN Radio 690 also carries network national feeds of the NFL, MLB, NASCAR and some NHL playoffs and the World Junior Hockey Championships.
-CKGM, as part of the TSN Radio Network, also has rights for The British Open golf, U.S. Open Tennis, major world soccer championships, NBA playoffs, and NBC Sunday Night Football.
+TSN Radio 690 also carries network national feeds of the NFL and the World Junior Hockey Championships.
+CKGM, as part of the TSN Radio Network, also has rights for The British Open golf, U.S. Open Tennis, major world soccer championships, and NBC Sunday Night Football.

 On June 22, 2011, Bell Media announced it had signed a deal with the Montreal Canadiens for CKGM to become the Canadiens' official English-language radio broadcaster for the next 7 seasons.